HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   )
 }}

-The data shows interesting platform differences between desktop and mobile implementations, though these variations have become less pronounced compared to previous years, suggesting a more standardized approach to structured data implementation across device types.
-This evolution aligns with the industry's movement toward more consistent cross-platform structured data strategies, particularly as search engines and AI systems increasingly rely on this data for understanding and presenting content.
+Platform differences between desktop and mobile implementations are becoming less pronounced, suggesting a shift toward standardized structured data strategies across devices.
+This trend aligns with the growing reliance of search engines and AI systems on structured data for better content understanding and presentation.

-**Structured Data Usage Trends (2022-2024)**: The data shows notable changes across various structured data formats over the two-year period.
-RDFa has seen an increase from around 60% to 65% of desktop pages, reinforcing its position as the most widely adopted format most probably driven by templates on legacy CMSs.
-Open Graph maintains strong adoption with a slight increase, remaining the second most prevalent format at approximately 62%.
-X meta tags have shown substantial growth, climbing from about 35% to 45% of pages.
-JSON-LD continues its upward trajectory, increasing from roughly 34% to 41% of pages, reflecting its growing popularity among developers and SEO professionals.

-Among the less widely used formats, Microdata shows modest growth to about 25% adoption, while Facebook meta tags have experienced a decline, dropping to around 7% from their previous levels.
-Dublin Core, Microformats, and microformats2 remain at minimal usage levels, with little change over the period.
-This pattern suggests a consolidation around the major formats (RDFa, Open Graph, Twitter, and JSON-LD) while smaller formats either stagnate or decline in usage.

-These trends reflect the industry's growing maturity in structured data implementation, with clear preferences emerging for certain formats based on their utility, ease of implementation, and support from major platforms.

 ### Comparison of JSON-LD, Microdata, and RDFa usage

 The three main structured data formats show distinctly different adoption patterns:

-- **JSON-LD**: Present on 41% of pages (up from 34% in 2022\) Growing fastest among the three formats Preferred by Google and gaining wider developer adoption Most commonly used for: Organization data Local business information Product listings Articles and creative works
 - **RDFa**: Highest adoption at 66% of pages Most prevalent on legacy CMS platforms Common implementations: Navigation elements (breadcrumbs) Basic page structure Image and document metadata List items
+- **JSON-LD**: Present on 41% of pages (up from 34% in 2022).
+Growing fastest among the three formats, preferred by Google and gaining wider developer adoption.
+Most commonly used for: organization data, local business information, product listings, articles and creative works.
-- **Microdata**: Present on 26% of pages Showing steady but slower growth Primarily used for: Webpage structure (8.34% of pages) Site navigation (6.42%) Headers and footers (5.97% and 5.33%) Organization information (4.87%) |
+- **Microdata**: Present on 26% of pages.
+Showing steady but slower growth.
+Primarily used for webpage structure (8.34% of pages), site navigation (6.42%), headers and footers (5.97% and 5.33%), organization information (4.87%) |

 Let’s analyze now more in detail each type.